Toward Super-polynomial Quantum Speedup of Equivariant Quantum Algorithms with SU($d$) Symmetry: PQP+ and Super-polynomial Speedup

 A more involved derivation using Pauli gates in Theorem \ref{thmpqc} in the form of unitary coupled clusters suggests a potentially hardware-friendly implementation on quantum computers \cite{Anand_2021}.

-Our results strongly suggest that the PQP+ class is able to capture some non-classical aspects of quantum computation in the qudit case.
-The above form of $\mathbb{C}[S_n]$ Hamiltonian simulation by Eq.\eqref{trans} encompasses a large class of physically relevant problems, such as the Heisenberg spin model.
+Our results suggest that the PQP+ class is able to capture some non-classical aspects of quantum computation in the qudit case.
+The above form of $\mathbb{C}[S_n]$ Hamiltonian simulation by Eq.~\eqref{trans} encompasses a large class of physically relevant problems, such as the Heisenberg spin model.
 Naturally, multiplication of $\mathbb{C}[S_n]$ Hamiltonian operators correspond to $\mathbb{C}[S_n]$ convolution, which leads to further useful applications of machine learning and optimization tasks.
-In the related work \cite{Zheng2021SpeedingUL}, we focus on utilizing the quantum super-exponential speed-up to address quantum machine learning tasks by designing alternating variational $S_n$ equivariant convolution ans{\"a}tze.
+In the related work \cite{Zheng2021SpeedingUL}, we focus on utilizing the quantum speedup to address quantum machine learning tasks by designing convolutional quantum ans{\"a}tze.
 From this point of view, PQP+ may be interpreted as the natural complexity class for \emph{quantum $S_n$-Fourier space activation} for quantum machine learning and optimization tasks.